aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 {"name":"ajax"}
 ```

-We can see a the normal JSON response of the Ajax action method since there was no unhandled exeption.
+We can see the normal JSON response of the Ajax action method since there was no unhandled exception.

 Next we can add an id parameter to the URL to activate the exception in the Ajax action method.